The thing underneath

 Get it on your machine.

-You don't need BREWBUNDLE for any of this.
-If you've already got brew installed, skip ahead to the catalog.
+You do not need BREWBUNDLE for any of this.
+If brew is already installed, skip ahead to the catalog.

 01